-Applying contact paper –
+Stainless steel contact paper –

 All contact paper is applied in 4 basic steps – clean, apply, remove bubbles, cut off excess.

-Cleaning the surface – you can use any cleaner you like but the last step in the cleaning process should always be rubbing alcohol.
+- Clean surface – you can use any cleaner you like but the last step in the cleaning process should always be rubbing alcohol.
 This takes removes any oils and residues left.

-Applying the contact paper – Slowly peel back the backing of the contact paper little at a time and smooth it onto the surface with a smoothing tool or a credit card.
+- Apply contact paper – Slowly peel back the backing of the contact paper little at a time and smooth it onto the surface with a smoothing tool or a credit card.

-Removing bubbles from contact paper – You can press out any bubbles as you go using the smoothing tool or credit card.
+- Remove bubbles from contact paper – You can press out any bubbles as you go using the smoothing tool or credit card.
 However, for any persistent bubbles, poke a tiny hole using a pin and smooth it out.
 It will be barely visible after that!

-Cut off excess – Using an X-acto knife, cut off the excess contact paper as close to the edge as possible.
+- Cut off excess – Using an X-acto knife, cut off the excess contact paper as close to the edge as possible.